 Emissions of all major contributors to visibility impairment at the WMWA have decreased since the analysis provided in the initial SIP revision for regional haze.
+DEQ notes that the reductions in anthropogenic emissions, especially for SO2, were greater than anticipated in part due to a large shift in EGU generation from coal to natural gas all across the country that could not have been predicted.
+Other

-Therefore, progress toward the reasonable progress goal established for the first planning period has not been impeded by any anthropogenic source or sector of emissions.
+EPA regulatory actions also aided in these reductions.
+Progress toward the reasonable progress goal established for the first planning period has not been impeded by any anthropogenic source or sector of emissions.